British West Indies: Windward Islands

 In 1833, the Windward Islands became a formal union called the Windward Islands Colony.
 In 1838, Trinidad (acquired in 1802) and St. Lucia (acquired in 1814) were brought into the Windward Islands Colony, but were not given their own assemblies (having previously been Crown Colonies).
 In 1840 Trinidad left the Colony.
 Barbados wished to retain its separate identity and ancient institutions, and the other colonies did not want to associate with it.
 The individual islands resisted British attempts at closer union.
 Barbados in particular fought to retain its own Assembly and left the union in 1884.
 Power for the union was then transferred to Grenada as overseer of the bloc.

-From 1885 to 1958, the Windward Islands Colony included Grenada and the Grenadines, St. Vincent and St. Lucia during the entire period.
+From 1885 to 1958, the Windward Islands Colony included Grenada, St. Vincent and the Grenadines and St. Lucia during the entire period.
 Tobago left in 1889, forming a union with Trinidad.
 Dominica joined the Windward Islands Colony in 1940, after having been transferred from the Leewards, and remained in the Colony until 1958.
 After 1885 the Windward Islands Colony was under one Governor-General in Grenada, and each island had its own Lieutenant-Governor and its own assembly (as before).
 Attempts to create a Federal Colony, as in the Leewards, were always resisted.
 The Windward Islands Colony broke up in 1958 when each island chose to join the new Federation of the West Indies as a separate unit.